carlomt/docker-geant4-gui/README.md

 `/opt/geant4/examples/`

 folder inside the container.
 You do not have writing permission in that folder (and in its subfolder), I suggest you to copy the example you wish to modify in your home folder.

+### Geant4 datasets

+To keep the size of the Docker images limited, the Geant4 datasets are not installed.
+They expect to find the datasets in `/opt/geant4/data`
+I suggest you to map a folder in the host to use always the same dataset with the option:

+`--volume="$HOME/SOME_PATH/geant4-data:/opt/geant4/data`

+The image will check the datasets at login, if some are missing install them with:

+`geant4-config  --install-datasets`